 The High-Deductible Plan G offers the lowest monthly premiums available, which can be very appealing.
 However, it comes with a significant trade-off: you must first pay a higher annual deductible out of your own pocket before the plan begins to cover your costs.
 This option is best suited for people who are in good health, have a solid emergency fund, and are comfortable with the risk of paying a larger sum upfront if a serious health issue arises.
 If you rarely visit the doctor and want to keep your monthly expenses as low as possible, this plan can be a smart financial choice.

-Common Myths About Virginia Medigap Plans
+Debunking Common Virginia Medigap Myths

 Medicare can feel like it has its own language, and with so much information out there, it’s easy for wires to get crossed.
 A few common misunderstandings pop up time and again when people are looking at Medigap plans in Virginia.
 Let’s clear the air on some of the biggest myths so you can move forward with confidence.
 Knowing what these plans do—and what they don’t do—is the first step to making a smart decision for your healthcare coverage.
 We’ll walk through three key points of confusion to make sure you have the facts straight.